sridjnath09/App_Automation/README.md

 ===============================

 To view the test report:
- 1. navigate to folder output folder in workspace
+ 1. navigate to folder test-output folder in workspace
- 2. open report output
+ 2. open report emailable-report.html